(You have options in perusing this page: see my Power Browsing advice.)

 When it comes to installing big things, it doesn't pay to "fight" with Windows and with the creators of, say, Firefox.
 Or Libre Office.
 Etc, etc.

-I try, as much as I can, when it comes to my documents (etc) and small applications to keep them all "under" "Documents".
+I try, as much as I can, when it comes to my documents. to keep them all "under" "Documents".
 It makes doing backups easier.

 It is also helpful to use... extensively... folders within folders.